 \subsection{Spoof-Aware Vision Perception}

-As shown in Fig.~\ref{fig:network}(a), bonafide faces and PAs lack distinct discriminative features in RGB-based appearance space, whereas local descriptors~\cite{yu2020searching,yu2024rethinking} extracted through image preprocessing can enhance their subtle live/spoof clues.
-As shown in Fig.~\ref{fig:network}(b), we extract features from the original images using Local Binary Pattern (LBP) \cite{pietikainen2010local}, Gray, and Histogram of Oriented Gradients (HOG) \cite{dalal2005histograms}, and concatenate them.
+Bonafide faces and PAs lack distinct discriminative features in RGB-based appearance space, whereas local descriptors~\cite{yu2020searching,yu2024rethinking,xie2024fusionmamba} extracted through image preprocessing can enhance their subtle live/spoof clues.
+As shown in Fig.~\ref{fig:network}(a), we extract features from the original images using Local Binary Pattern (LBP) \cite{pietikainen2010local}, Gray, and Histogram of Oriented Gradients (HOG) \cite{dalal2005histograms}, and concatenate them.
 LBP and Gray-specific computations are as follows:

 where $g_c$ is the pixel value of the central pixel in the considered neighborhood, and $g_i$ represents the pixel values of the $P$ surrounding pixels.

 where $R$, $G$, and $B$ are the red, green, and blue intensity values of the pixel, respectively.